Business practices and voting information

-*a further 7 meetings were not voted due to share blocking and/or conflicts of interest (voting in relation to JPM Funds)
+*a further 45 meetings were not voted due to share blocking and/or conflicts of interest

 - Year-to-date, J.P.
-Morgan Asset Management has engaged with 29 companies in the UK and Europe on ESG issues (not counting scheduled one-to-one meetings).
-Of these, 11 were meetings to discuss corporate governance issues at portfolio companies, 10 were consultations over remuneration arrangements, and 6 were in relation to social or environmental issues.
+Morgan Asset Management has engaged with 105 companies in the UK and Europe on ESG issues (not counting scheduled one-to-one meetings).
+Of these, 30 were in-person meetings to discuss corporate governance issues at portfolio companies, 26 were consultations over remuneration arrangements, and 24 were in relation to social or environmental issues.

 About J.P.
 Morgan Asset Management

 The value of investments and the income from them can go down and up, and you may not get back as much as you paid in.
 Tax benefits and liabilities depend on individual circumstances and may change in the future.